Contact Form

 Alert and Disclaimer: The Contact Form service is provided by Karelia as a courtesy only.
 Karelia cannot and does not guarantee the delivery of email through its relay, any spam filters, or other third party systems.

-After clicking the "Send" button, visitors are redirected to a special page on Karelia's website that informs them whether their message has been successfully sent.
-This page should match the design of your site as closely as possible, however there may be some small differences for things like graphical text or if you have customized the design.
+After clicking the "Send" button, visitors are redirected to a special gateway page on Karelia's website that informs them whether their message has been successfully sent.
+This page should match the design of your site as closely as possible, however there may be some small differences for things like graphical titles or if you have customized the design; This is not an editable page.
 Visitors are then able to return to your site.

 In some rare cases, Karelia may not be able to determine the site from which a visitor came originally.
 In that case, no link back to your site is provided.
 Visitors will have to use the back button to return.